 Keep the animals away from the place of contact because inhalation can also cause poisoning and other complications.

 You can call the ASPCA only if you suspect your pet has ingested something toxic. the ASPCA’s national poison control number is (888) 426-4435

 If your pet is showing any of the signs below, transport your animal to the nearest Vet or animal hospital as quickly as possible.

 - Bloody diarrhea accompanied by any of these other symptoms

 - Weakness, lethargy, collapse, disorientation

-In addition to using activated charcoal and inducing vomiting, a veterinary will use a catheter to initiate intravenous fluids.
-Further treatment will depend on the levels of toxicity left within the system of the animal.
+In addition to using activated charcoal and inducing vomiting, a veterinarian will use a catheter to initiate intravenous fluids.
+Further treatment will depend on the toxicity levels left within the animal’s system.